Realizing Hopf Insulators in Dipolar Spin Systems

-where $(R, \theta, \phi)$ parameterize the molecules' separation in spherical coordinates, $\b{d}$ is the dipole moment operator, and we index the molecules by their unit cell and sublattice, $i = \b{v},\alpha$~\cite{fn4}.
-In our bosonic model, this gives rise to hoppings: where $C^{AA}, C^{BB}$, and $C^{AB}$ are positive constants detailed in the supplementary information \cite{suppinfo}.
-Crucially, our choice of rotational states ensures that the inter-sublattice hopping, $t^{AB}_{\b{r}}$, is induced solely by the $\Delta m_J = \pm1$ term in $H_{\textrm{dd}}$, which immediately gives rise (via the $C^2_{\pm 1}$ spherical harmonics) to a hopping phase $\sim e^{i \phi}$; as aforementioned, this naturally achieves the Hopf requirement that all Bloch sphere pre-images link.
+Focusing on the four lowest-energy rotational eigenstates, we define two distinct hard-core bosonic degrees of freedom.
+On the $A$-sub-lattice we utilize $\{ |0_A \rangle = |0,0\rangle_A, |1_A \rangle = |1,0\rangle_A \}$, while on the $B$-sub-lattice we utilize $\{ |0_B \rangle = |0,0\rangle_B, |1_B \rangle = |1,1\rangle_B \}$, as illustrated in Fig.~\ref{fig:expt}.
+These hard-core bosons interact with one another via a dipolar interaction, which gives rise to the effective hoppings: where $\left\{R,\theta,\phi\right\}$ defines the separation of molecules in spherical polar co-ordinates, and $C^{AA}, C^{BB}$, and $C^{AB}$ are positive constants.
+Details are provided in the companion manuscript~\cite{schuster2021floquet}.
+This particular choice of rotational states ensures that the inter-sub-lattice hopping $t^{AB}_{\mathbf{r}}$ is induced solely by the $\Delta m_J = -1$ term, which immediately gives rise to a hopping phase $\propto e^{i\phi}$~\cite{fnQWZ}.
+This choice, motivated by the model of Ref.~\cite{moore2007topological}, locks the intra-sub-lattice components of the Hamiltonian $n_{x,y}(\mathbf{k})$ to the momenta $k_x,k_y$.
+As illustrated in the companion manuscript~\cite{schuster2021floquet}, this locking naturally achieves the Hopf requirement that all Bloch sphere pre-images link.

-A few remarks are in order.
-First, we will work in the regime where the dipolar interaction strength is significantly smaller than the energy splittings between the rotational states within the $J=1$ manifold.
-Second, we will tune the splitting between the $|0_A \rangle$ and $ |1_A \rangle$ states to be resonant with the $|0_B\rangle$ and $ |1_B\rangle$ states.
-Conservation of energy then dictates that the dipolar interaction can only induce transitions within our prescribed hard-core bosonic doublets, i.e.~either within a sublattice ($t^{AA}_{\b{r}}$,$t^{BB}_{\b{r}}$) or across sublattices ($t^{AB}_{\b{r}}$)~\cite{fn5}.
-Finally, spatio-temporal modulations of the energy splitting between sites naturally appear as an effective chemical potential $\mu^\alpha_\b{v}(t)$.